Original Air Date: November 27, 1959

 -Rod Serling

-The twist is that Edward Hall has been asleep the whole time.
+The twist is that Edward Hall has been asleep this whole time.
 He initially fell asleep at the beginning of the episode and was then carried into Dr. Rathmann’s office where he promptly died.
-The whole misadventure with Maya was merely a phantasm, a strange product of an exasperated mind, but we are still left to wonder what is true when reviewing The Twilight Zone Series.
-The key to the episode lies in the fact that dreams have significance –art and reality are difficult delineate.
+The whole misadventure with Maya was merely a phantasm, a strange product of an exasperated mind, but we are still left to wonder about the nature of Edward’s reality.
+The key to this episode lies in the fact that, regardless of truth versus untruth, Edward’s dreams nevertheless have significance.
 “For in that sleep of death, what dreams may come, when we have shuffled off this mortal coil…”

 “They say a dream takes only a second or so, and yet in that second a man can live a lifetime.
 He can suffer and die, and who’s to say which is the greater reality: the one we know are the one in the dreams, between heaven, the sky, the earth . . . in the Twilight Zone.”